Top BIM Software Tools in 2023

 - Can be somewhat slow for unknown reasons

-- There is no public pricing available for Procore at its official website, and the only way to receive any relevant information about possible licensing options is to request a quote directly from the software provider company itself.
+- There is no public pricing information for Procore on its official website, and the only way to receive any relevant information about possible licensing options is to request a quotation directly from the software provider .

 My personal opinion about Procore: